IgorTraspadini/SQL_Optimization/README.md

 ### About the Database

-If you want run the project, it´s possible to use the database attached that have xxxMB and 1M of records or create your own database with fake data [here]().
+If you want run the project, it´s possible to use the database attached that have 210MB and 1M of records or create your own database with fake data [here]().
 ```
 The tables on the database
     Table name